iver-wharf/wharf-notes/exploration/hide-providers-behind-api.md

 - Regen access tokens for every request to the wharf-provider-...

-- Let each provider get their own DB schema to store the tokens for themselves.
+- ~~Let each provider get their own DB schema to store the tokens for themselves.
-  They would need something like a 1-N mapping from credentials to Wharf project IDs.
+  They would need something like a 1-N mapping from credentials to Wharf project IDs.~~

   > Do we really want to add dependency on the DB from the providers?
+  >
+  > If wharf-api stored the credentials in the DB serialized as JSON then the
+  > providers would control the format, and the DB remains hidden behind the
+  > wharf-api.
+  >
+  > Letting more services depend on the DB means more places to worry about
+  > sustaining connection, DB migrations, resolving connection issues, switching
+  > which DB to use, etc.

 ## Proposed provider endpoints